eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

 This example uses the polling mode to read or take data.
-Cyclone DDS offers _waitSet_ and _Listener_ mechanism to notify the application that data is available in their cache, which avoid polling the cache at a regular interval.
+Cyclone DDS offers _waitSet_ and _Listener_ mechanism to notify the application that data is available in their cache, which avoids polling the cache at a regular interval.
 The discretion of these mechanisms is beyond the scope of this document.

 All the entities that are created under the participant, such as the Data Reader Subscriber and Topic, are automatically deleted by middleware through the scoping mechanism.

 #### 7.2.2 DDS-CXX _Hello World_ Publisher Source Code

 The **Publisher.cpp** contains the source that will write a _Hello World_ message.
 From the DDS perspective, the publisher application code is almost symmetric to the subscriber one, except that you need to create respectively a Publisher and Data Writer instead of a Subscriber and Data Reader.
-To assure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to main thread.
+To assure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
 Synchronizing the main thread till a reader is discovered assures we can start the publisher or subscriber program in any order.

 ```
 #include <cstdlib>